pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 The final scenario
 -------------------

+The directory structure is divided into subfolders holding the forward modelled data as well as individual files for plots, stations, events and StationXML responses.

+.. code-block :: text
+    :caption: Colosseo directory structure

+    my_scenario/         # this directory hosts the scenario
+    |-- scenario.yml     # general settings
+    |-- waveforms/       # generated waveforms
+    |-- insar/           # Kite InSAR scenes
+    |-- map.pdf          # GMT map of the scenario

-Along with the output of synthetic data a scenario's map is plotted
+Along with the output of synthetic data the scenarios' map is plotted

 .. figure :: /static/scenario_map.png
   :scale: 80%